Updated April 28, 2022!

 I’ve had several coaches ask me if I use a customer relationship management (CRM) system.
 I’ve tested a few, including Pipedrive and Contactually.
 These systems aren’t bad, but they are overkill for my needs as an independent coach.

 I think that most people who look into getting a CRM system would be better off using a spreadsheet until they scale to a high level of revenue or need to hire dedicated salespeople.
 That’s why I’ve used Airtable for the past two years as my CRM.
 It’s a spreadsheet on steroids and has a slick mobile app experience.

-Airtable also supports Kanban style card-based layouts (similar to Trello).
+Airtable also supports Kanban-style card-based layouts (similar to Trello).
 I create an Airtable that has prospects on one side of the page and various stages of lead qualification and discussion leading to clients on the other side of the page.
-As I engage with people I can easily drag and drop their card to wherever they are in the process.
+As I engage with people I can easily drag and drop their cards to wherever they are in the process.

 Best of all, Airtable is free until you have a few thousand people in your database.

-I use Typeform to collect applications for coaching sessions, build wait lists when I’m booked solid, to gather testimonials and as a tool for getting to know and profile the members of my email list.
+I use it to collect applications for coaching sessions, build waitlists when I’m booked solid, gather testimonials, and as a tool for getting to know and profile the members of my email list.
 Typeform also has a generous free plan, though I am happy to be a paying “Pro” subscriber given the value I get from their service.